Power BI vs Manufacturing Analytics

-As the data is ingested context of what department, facility, shift, product, team, operator and production line, etc. this data is associated with is added.
+As the data is ingested, the context of what department, facility, shift, product, team, operator and production line, etc. this data is associated with, is added.
 Additionally, the reasons why a part was scraped or why a line was down can be added to help with analysis.
 Without context the data is meaningless.

 What is Microsoft Power BI?

-Power BI can be deployed in the cloud or on-premises and customers typically pay a per user or per server license fees as well as designer licenses.
+Power BI can be deployed in the cloud or on-premises and customers typically pay-per-user or per server license fees as well as designer licenses.
 If you already use the MS Suite, it can be added relatively easily.

 Many companies have built manufacturing dashboards using Power BI.
 There are hundreds of different types of plots and charts a user can build allowing them to try many different options to display data exactly the way they want it.
 Custom building data displays allow users to dig through the data and build their own visualizations; meaning you could build just about any of the dashboards that come pre-configured in SensrTrx.
 This can be very useful for more technically advanced users.

-To actually get Power BI to provide your organization with anything meaningful, you need a technical user that knows how to connect to your data, setup the server and configure the initial data sets.
-When using the cloud system with on-premises databases data must be synchronized with the server.
-Which means you can have a lag of up to an hour for the data to refresh.
+To actually get Power BI to provide your organization with anything meaningful, you need a technical user that knows how to connect to your data, set up the server, and configure the initial data sets.
+When using the cloud system with on-premises databases, data must be synchronized with the server.
+This means you can have a lag of up to an hour for the data to refresh.